FAQ

 The cached search results are stored in an in-memory Redis key / value store.

-The Leta service is a NodeJS based application that proxies requests to Google, or returns them from cache.
+The Leta service is a NodeJS based application that proxies requests to Google or Brave Search, or returns them from cache.

 We gather metrics relating to the number of cached searches, vs direct searches, solely to understand the value of our service.